Azur Air: Azur Air

 In 2015, Katekavia handed over its fleet to Turukhan Airlines.
 Katekavia was rebranded as a leisure carrier and renamed Azur Air.

 In February 2018, the Russian aviation authority RosAviatsiya announced that Azur Air faces a suspension of its operational licence by 20 March 2018 if the carrier does not resolve alleged safety violations by then.
 As this would lead to the shut down of all flight operations, Russian tourism agency RosTourism advised tour operators to not sell tickets on Azur Air for the time being.

 On 8 April 2022, the US Department of Commerce restricted flights on aircraft manufactured in the US for Aeroflot, Aviastar, Azur Air, Belavia, Rossiya and Utair.
 It seems the US wants to reclaim ownership of the intellectual property.
 On 16 June, the US broadened its restrictions on the six airlines after violations of the sanctions regime were detected.
 The effect of the restrictions is to ground the US-manufactured part of its fleet.

 As of July 2022, Azur Air was forced to drastically reduce its international network due to sanctions against Russia as well as the recall of several aircraft by their lessors in accordance with these.

-Destinations

-As of July 2022, Azur Air operates to the following destinations: